 The purpose of this report is to provide the owners, the Consent Authority and the Certifier with a description of the proposed development as well as the vegetation type, slope and any other factors influencing the likely bushfire behaviour, sufficient to show that the development will be protected from the likely bushfire threat as outlined in current legislation.

-This assessment includes an analysis of the hazard, threat and subsequent risk to the development and demonstrates that the proposal satisfies the aim and objectives of Planning for Bush Fire Protection.
+This assessment includes an analysis of the hazard, threat and subsequent risk to the development and provides recommendations that satisfy the aim and objectives of Planning for Bush Fire Protection.

 3. Location